max-niederman/website/src/pages/site.md

 ---
-title: "About This Site"
+title: "About This Website"
-description: "A description of this site's purpose and its technical details."
+description: "A description of this website's purpose and its technical details."
 published: "2021-08-11"
 updated: "2021-08-11"
 status: "draft"